· · ·

 Check the availability for Tour A.

-If you’re keen to free-dive or snorkel in some of Coron’s most popular lagoons and lakes – and a shipwreck is just another bonus in your eyes – Tour B is the tour for you.
+If you’re keen to snorkel in some of Coron’s lagoons and lakes – and a shipwreck is just another bonus in your eyes – Tour B is for you.

-The tour begins by visiting Barracuda Lake, a lake with jagged underwater limestone formations ideal for snorkelling or shallow free-diving.
+The tour begins by visiting Barracuda Lake, which has jagged underwater limestone formations.

 Twin Lagoon

-Because the lagoons are so shallow, the main way of exploring is by kayak, although you can swim in the deeper areas.
+Because the lagoons are so shallow, the main way of exploring is by kayak, although you can swim in the deep-water areas.

 Check the availability for Tour B.